-Silica dust is a known hazard which can lead to lung cancer, silicosis, chronic obstructive pulmonary disease and kidney disease.
+Respirable crystalline silica (RCS) is a known hazard generated when manipulating products and materials containing silica that can lead to lung cancer, silicosis, chronic obstructive pulmonary disease and kidney disease.
 It is estimated that 230 people a year will develop lung cancer due to past exposure.
 This risk is predominantly born by construction workers, alongside miners, farmers, and engineers.
 Recent years have seen a notable rise in silica-related illness and death, particularly evident in Queensland and linked to an increase of engineered stone.
 It is estimated that in 2011, approximately 587,000 Australians were exposed to silica dust whilst working, and that 5758 will eventually develop lung cancer.
 Workers in engineered stone benchtop manufacturing, finishing and installation are at particular risk, as this comparatively new material contains up to 95% crystalline silica, as distinct from natural stone’s crystalline silica composition of 5%-50%.
-The focus of the Silica Safety project is to develop appropriate occupational standards to meet the particular risks posed by silica dust in building and construction.
+The focus of the Silica Safety project is to develop appropriate occupational standards to meet the particular risks posed by RCS in building and construction.

 In October 2020, the Construction, Plumbing and Services Industry Reference Committee (IRC) requested further industry insights into the skilling and training needs relating to silica safety in the construction industry.